 Freddie Mac was chartered by Congress in 1970 under the Federal Home Loan Mortgage Corporation Act (the "Freddie Mac Act").
-Our statutory mission is to provide liquidity, stability and affordability to the U.S. housing market.
+Our public mission is to provide liquidity, stability and affordability to the U.S. housing market.
 We do this primarily by purchasing residential mortgages originated by lenders.
-In most instances, we package these mortgages into mortgage-related securities, which are guaranteed by us and sold in the global capital markets.
-In addition, we transfer mortgage credit risk exposure to private investors through our credit risk transfer programs, which include securities- and insurance-based offerings.
+In most instances, we package these mortgages into guaranteed mortgage-related securities, which are sold in the global capital markets, and transfer interest rate and liquidity risks to third-party investors.
+In addition, we transfer mortgage credit risk exposure to third-party investors through our credit risk transfer programs, which include securities- and insurance-based offerings.
 We also invest in mortgages and mortgage-related securities.
 We do not originate mortgage loans or lend money directly to mortgage borrowers.